bennylope/bennylope.github.com/_posts/2015-08-13-django-filer-migrations.md

 you'll need to add filer's fields to your models.

 ### Add the new Filer fields

-Our example site is a site devoted to dogs, so all of the models related to dogs.

 Here's a snippet from the basic breed model used to show different breeds of dog: